Zach488/qb-burgershot/Readme.md

 Preview : https://www.youtube.com/watch?v=9sLa6d6hUXY&t=42s

 Please Note this is a Work in Progress , Code won't be 100% optimized.
-Only items not added to crafting is all the food except fries and torpedo.
 I used qTarget as Bt-target didn't work, might work now havn't tested.
 Only Problem with qTarget is, it doesn't have any QBCore job functionality so the job = "burgershot" doesn't work, use Bt-target to resolve and change qtarget to bt-target in all the exports.